galaxyproject/training-material/topics/contributing/tutorials/learning-principles/tutorial.md

 3 cognitive loads recognize by cognitive science

 * **Intrinsic cognitive load**: effort associated with a specific topic.
-* **Germane cognitive load: **the (desirable) mental effort required to create linkages between new information and old.
+* **Germane cognitive load**: the (desirable) mental effort required to create linkages between new information and old.
 * **Extraneous cognitive load:** everything else that distracts or gets in the way
     * Refers to the way information or tasks are presented to a learner.